 After the initial wash, most tie-dye can be washed as usual.
 But, if the colors are very saturated and you’re worried about them bleeding (what, you don’t want all of your white tees to turn salmon pink?), you can do your tie-dyed clothes as their own separate load for the next one to two washes.
 You shouldn’t have to worry about the colors bleeding past that point.
 Your new goal becomes keeping the shirt (or shorts, or very late ‘90s Seth Green-inspired bucket hat) from fading.
 Here’s how to achieve that:

-- Use color-safe detergent, like The Laundress Darks Detergent or Woolite Darks Laundry Detergent.
+- Step 1: Use color-safe detergent, like The Laundress Darks Detergent or Woolite Darks Laundry Detergent.

-- Twist the dial on your washing machine to the appropriate settings for the load’s size and the type of fabric you’re washing, and let the appliance take care of business.
+- Step 2: Twist the dial on your washing machine to the appropriate settings for the load’s size and the type of fabric you’re washing, sticking to cool or cold water to prevent fading.
+Press start and let the machine get to work!

-- Skip the dryer and hang clothes to dry, per the crafting gurus at The Neon Tea Party.
+- Step 3: Skip the dryer and hang clothes to dry, per the crafting gurus at The Neon Tea Party.